Kenta Kobashi: Double-arm surgery, final years & retirement

 In September 2008, Kobashi underwent emergency surgery on both of his arms.
 The surgery was successful, and Kobashi was expected to make a full recovery.
 Kobashi was expected to be out of action for up to a year, but he would return to the ring less than six months later.
+Doctors had advised he discontinue the usage of the machine-gun knife-edged chops that he'd perform in his matches due to a risk of furthering ulnar nerve paralysis, but he refused.
 Prior to returning to the ring, Kobashi stated that he wanted to start in opening matches, and rebuild himself to be a main event player.
 Kobashi made his return to wrestling on March 1, 2009, at Nippon Budokan, defeating Masao Inoue in the opening match of the card with the Burning Lariat.
 Kobashi won the GHC Openweight Hardcore Championship, his final championship, from Makoto Hashi on June 8 in Hachiōji during Noah's Southern Navigation tour.

 Mitsuharu Misawa died on June 13, 2009, in a show in Hiroshima, leaving Akira Taue to fill the role as head of Noah's booking team and presidency.
 On August 30, 2009, Kobashi returned to All Japan Pro Wrestling for one night only, competing in his first match for the company in nine years.
 Kobashi teamed with Akihiko Ito and fellow AJPW alumnus Tsuyoshi Kikuchi in a losing effort to then-current AJPW stars and representatives Satoshi Kojima, KAI and Hiroshi Yamato at Pro Wrestling Love in Ryogoku, Volume 8.
 On December 23, 2009, Kobashi was seriously injured in a three-way match against Honda and Kikuchi.
 He was sidelined for 19 months with nerve damage in his right arm, mainly from the usage of his knife-edged chops.
 Kobashi declined the advice to stop using the move, and continued using the move until he retired.
 Kobashi made his return on July 23, 2011, teaming with Go Shiozaki in a tag team match, where they were defeated by Akitoshi Saito and Jun Akiyama.
 On August 27, 2011, he debuted his new temporary charity ring gear, mixing his later-stage black and early-stage orange at the inaugural All Together show at Nippon Budokan, teaming up with Keiji Muto to defeat Chaos members Takashi Iizuka and Toru Yano.
 On October 6, it was announced by Noah that Kobashi had stepped down from his position as an Executive Vice President of the promotion.